uncagedlemur/enablement-interview/slide1.md

 name: slide1
 count: true

-# Integrating Packer with Terraform

-## There are several benefits to integrating Packer with Terraform.
+# There are several benefits to integrating Packer with Terraform.

 ![scale:10%](./assets/logos/packer_terraform.png)